 With these goals in mind, Kevin started the firm in a small two room office that he borrowed, rent-free, from his cousin.
 He had one client, one case, a lap top computer, a printer, and his mother serving as his secretary.
 His goal was to methodically build the firm from those humble beginnings into a firm that is known for successfully helping individuals in large, high-stakes cases.

 Looking back a decade later, the firm has a track record of doing just that.
-Most recently, and according to Virginia Lawyers Weekly, The Mottley Law Firm achieved a top five settlement in Virginia in 2019 ($6.5 million), a top twenty settlement in Virginia in 2019 ($2.5 million), and a top five settlement in Virginia in 2017 ($8 million).
+Most recently, and according to Virginia Lawyers Weekly, The Mottley Law Firm achieved a top five settlement in Virginia in 2022 ($5 million), a top twenty settlement in 2021 ($1.8 million), a top five settlement in 2019 ($6.5 million), a top twenty settlement in Virginia in 2019 ($2.5 million), and a top five settlement in Virginia in 2017 ($8 million).
 (You can read about each of those cases as well as many others on our Case Results page.)
-Since the firm's founding, we have collected nearly $20 million in total settlements and verdicts for our catastrophic injury clients.
+Since the firm's founding, we have collected more than $25 million in total settlements and verdicts for our catastrophic injury clients.
 In addition to our brain injury and catastrophic injury practice, we have also been involved in numerous noteworthy business litigation and estate litigation cases.
 Although the practice has in recent years focused a larger portion of its caseload on handling catastrophic injury cases, like brain injury and spinal cord injury cases, Kevin still accepts business litigation cases and always has a few of them pending at any given time.

 What Types Of Cases Do We Handle?